qaskai/MLCMST/README.md

 ### Todo
-- add to the [the paper](https://github.com/qaskai/MLCMST_paper "the paper") short description of main design of this project and computation results
+- Add to the [the paper](https://github.com/qaskai/MLCMST_paper "the paper") short description of main design of this project and computation results.
-- verify that GA, VNS, GRASP heurisits give expected results and fix if not
+- Verify that GA, VNS, GRASP heuristics give expected results and fix if not.
+- In places where random numbers are used (generators, heuristics), not everywhere seeds are accepted and even if they are, they are often used for only seeding some of the randomness.
+This should be taken care of.